 After cleaning, repeat the test to see if cleaning did the trick.
 All injectors should show about the same amount of pressure drop (less than 2 psi difference) and no more than 7 psi drop at 100 pulses for 5 milliseconds.
 If there is no change in the readings or the drop exceeds these limits, the injector(s) need to be replaced.

 Fuel pumps can also be tested with a professional level scan tool that has bidirectional capabilities.
 On the scan tool diagnostics menu, there may be an option to run a fuel pump self-test.
-The scan tool may allow you to energize the pump to see if it runs, and to test the operation of a variable speed pulse-modulated pump.
+The test allows you to energize the pump to see if it runs, and to test the operation of a variable speed pulse-modulated pump.

-By connecting a Low Amps probe to the fuel pump's voltage supply wire, you can view the pump's current waveform on a digital storage oscilloscope.
+By connecting a Low Amps probe to the fuel pump's voltage supply wire, you can view the pump's current waveform on a digital storage oscilloscope (DSO).
 The scope pattern will reveal internal wear in the brushes and commutator that may not show up in a traditional pressure or volume test.

 A "good" electric fuel pump waveform will generally seesaw back and forth with relative consistency and minimal variation between the highs and lows.
 A "bad" waveform will show large or irregular drops in the pattern, with large differences between the highs and lows.